 Nothing says living it up in your 20s like taking a trip to this college town that also doubles as the state capital.
-From taking selfies in front of the trippy Baylor Street Art Wall to cruising down 6th Street looking for the best place to enjoy drinks in the evening, you won’t have a problem finding something fun to do.
+From taking dips in the Barton Springs Pool to cruising down 6th Street looking for the best place to enjoy drinks in the evening, you won’t have a problem finding something fun to do.
 And before you leave town, be sure to enjoy a meal at Stubb’s Bar-B-Q. It might be the best meal of your life.

 Don’t you dare get to the big 3-0 without taking a proper ski trip with your fraternity brothers.
-And this ski town in the Wasatch Mountains is hard to beat.
-Hit the slopes at Canyons Village and then stop in the No Name Saloon & Grill for a No Name sour and the buffalo nachos.
+And this ski town craddled in the Wasatch Mountains is hard to beat.
+Hit the slopes at Park City Mountain and then stop in the No Name Saloon & Grill for a whiskey and the buffalo nachos.
 When night comes along, catch a show at the historic Egyptian Theatre.
 This is one of the theaters used for the Sundance Film Festival and it might just give you the acting bug.

 Do you hear that?
 It’s the sound of country music and you need to point your car in its direction until you get to “Music City.”
 Whether you’re 20 or 29, spending all night in a honky-tonk saloon listening to live country music is a rite of passage.
 Spend a few hours exploring the Country Music Hall of Fame and head over to the Nashville Municipal Auditorium for a Nashville Rollergirls match.
 Maybe it’ll inspire you to pursue a career bashing bodies on the roller rink.

 This city on the confluence of the Kansas and Missouri Rivers is far from a sleepy Midwestern town.
-From the unbelievable eats at Arthur Bryant’s Legendary Kansas City BBQ (it’s time to retire the insta-ramen) and the nightlife in the Power & Light neighborhood to the jazz clubs, nothing says living it up in your 20s like dancing the night away to the sweet sounds of jazz in the historic 18th and Vine District of KC.
+From the unbelievable eats at the legendary Arthur Bryant’s Barbeque (it’s time to retire the insta-ramen) and the nightlife in the Power & Light District, nothing says living it up in your 20s like dancing the night away to the sweet sounds of jazz in the historic 18th and Vine District of KC.

 We know you were in high school just a few years ago, but it never hurts to get up close and personal with your American history.
 As you walk down the cobblestone streets of Old Town Alexandria, you’ll feel like you’re back in the 1700s.
 Especially when you take an Alexandria Colonial Tour.
 Come back to the present day by exploring the Torpedo Factory Art Center.
 The knowledge you’ll gain by visiting this town will have you wise beyond your years.